rrrodzilla/println_hello_world/content/blog/Publishing_to_crates_io.md

 </div>
 </div>

 Given that at the time of this writing, we're **approaching 75 thousand crates** published to the live site, but there are **less than 7 thousand crates** on the staging site, the chances of this impacting you are high.
-This makes staging almost useless for anything more than previewing your [readme](#black-circle-readme) file.

 Unfortunately, you'll get an error as you are publishing *(without --dry-run)* so you won't even get notified if you have a [keywords](#red-circle-keywords) or [category](#red-circle-categories) error until you get past the `Dependency is hosted on another registry` error.